borenstein-lab/MetaLAFFA/README.md

 `output/final/summary.txt`: The master table summarizing each step in the pipeline

 Examples of final output files for three HMP samples can be found in the `example_output` folder of this repository.

+##### Log files

+When running MetaLAFFA, log files are generated in the `logging/` directory for each job run by the pipeline.
+You can refer to these files to look for the cause of any errors that may have occurred during operation.

 ##### Restarting MetaLAFFA